pfsense/docs/source/nat/ftp-without-a-proxy.rst

 Using NAT and FTP without a Proxy
 =================================

-pfSense 2.2-RELEASE does not include an FTP Proxy.
+pfSense® software version 2.2-RELEASE does not include an FTP Proxy.
 What does this mean for clients and servers?
 Not as much as one might think.

 Use of FTP is strongly discouraged.
 It is a very old protocol that transmits credentials and other data openly without encryption which is